RockyMountainDataScience/rmds.tech/index.markdown

 Interested in getting updates from us on upcoming workshops?
 Join our [mailing list](https://tech.us19.list-manage.com/subscribe?u=29a4e588ed2a6dce8a79fe97a&id=0fe8932d9b)!
 You can also find us on [Github](https://github.com/rockyMountainDataScience), [Twitter](https://twitter.com/RockyMntnData), and [LinkedIn](https://www.linkedin.com/company/rocky-mountain-data-science/about/).

-# Who We Are

-We are a group of students interested in teaching ourselves through teaching others.
-We come from a diverse set of academic backgrounds.
-You can find a complete listing of our current and past executive team members on our [RMDS team](./rmds-team.html) page.